Hank Locklin: Legacy

-Locklin is considered by many writers to be one of country music's "great tenors."
-Critics have noted that his distinctive high-pitch singing made him standout from other performers of the era.
+Locklin is considered by many writers to be one of country music's "great tenors".
+Critics have noted that his distinctive high-pitched singing made him stand out from other performers of the era.
 In a review of the compilation RCA Country Legends, Stephen Thomas Erlewine highlighted this characteristic: "Locklin held firm to his country ideals, and whittled down to the essentials as they are here, they offer proof of why country connoisseurs consider him among the best pure singers in the genre."
-Locklin also helped define the Nashville Sound sub-genre of country music.
+Locklin also helped define the Nashville Sound subgenre of country music.
 This particular style brought a cosmopolitan feel and a smooth quality to country music.
 "I’ve been blessed to have hit songs that are timeless," Locklin commented in 2001.

-Locklin's legacy can also be linked with his 49-year membership to the Grand Ole Opry.
-He was known for his "folksy" style of humor and would often joke with his Opry audience by saying, "We’ll treat you so many ways you’re bound to like one of ’em."
-In 2007 he was inducted to the Florida Artists Hall of Fame.
-In November 2020, PBS aired a documentary on Locklin's career and legacy called, Hank Locklin: Country Music's Timeless Tenor.
+Locklin's legacy can be linked with his 49-year membership to the Grand Ole Opry.
+He was known for his "folksy" style of humor and often joked with his Opry audience by saying, "We’ll treat you so many ways you’re bound to like one of ’em."
+In 2007, he was inducted to the Florida Artists Hall of Fame.
+In November 2020, PBS aired a documentary on Locklin's career and legacy titled Hank Locklin: Country Music's Timeless Tenor.
 Fellow country artists spoke of his influence on their careers, including Dolly Parton and Dwight Yoakam.